Bipartite causal inference with interference, time series data, and a random network: Additional Simulations

+Here, we investigate the performance of our inferential procedure when applied on the estimator derived from an alternative matching algorithm that imposes constraints on time-varying covariates within each match, instead of overall balance constraints.
+We consider this approach in accordance to the observations made in Supplement~\ref{supp_sec:variance estimation}, and particularly Supplement~\ref{supp_subsec:variance_match_within_pair}.
+Specifically, here, we illustrate that this issue of over-coverage that is sometimes observed based on our inferential procedure and for our algorithm and estimator is alleviated when covariate balance is imposed for {\it every} match.

+To do so, we consider the following extension to our algorithms in \cref{sec:matching} and Supplement~\ref{supp_subsec:matching1-2or1-12} to include additional constraints.
+Given a small value $\delta''$ when matching on all covariates, the 1-1 algorithm in \cref{sec:matching} is extended to impose

-For Matching 1-1/2 in \cref{matching-1-1/2-objective} we impose both constraints.
-Here, we refer to these matching algorithms and the corresponding estimators as {\it extended} matching algorithms and estimators.
-We compare them to the algorithms and estimators introduced in \cref{matching} (which impose only constraints on the overall matched populations, and not within each match), which we refer to here as the {\it standard} algorithms and estimators.
+For the 1-1/2 algorithm in Supplement~\ref{subsec: matching 1-1/2} we impose both constraints.
+If constraints are imposed on summarized covariates only, we replace $\overline{\bm X}_{t, S}$ with $\overline{\bm X}^\text{sum.}_{t, S}$ for all constraints above.
+We refer to these algorithms and the corresponding estimators as {\it extended} algorithms and estimators.

-We evaluated the performance of these extended matching estimators against the standard matching estimators under confounding scenario (d) with time-varying confounder and medium sparsity level.
+We evaluated the performance of these extended algorithms and estimators against the standard algorithms and estimators introduced in \cref{sec:matching} (which impose only constraints on the overall matched populations, and not within each match).
+We consider the confounding scenario (d) with time-varying confounder and medium sparsity level.
 We set $\delta'' = 0.25$, assuming the covariates have been standardized as discussed in \cref{subsec:single-simu}.
 We set the remaining tuning parameters equal to the values $(\delta, \delta', \epsilon) = (2, 0.05, 6)$.